This is where we see WHAT Ezekiel’s Fire is.

 And heals the stroke of their wound.

-This allows us the collect each description of the salvation of Israel and combine them together.
-When we do that, it becomes clear that a solar flare is coming.
-Here is where Isaiah 30 describes this solar flare:
+This allows us to collect each description of the salvation of Israel and combine them together.
+When we do that, it becomes clear that a micronova (or superflare) is coming.
+Again, here is where Isaiah 30 describes this solar event: